 TLS Versions:

-• TLS 1.0: It was deprecated in 2020 due to vulnerabilities like the BEAST attack.
+- TLS 1.0: It was deprecated in 2020 with the known vulnerabilities due to the BEAST attack.

-• TLS 1.2: Released in 2008, currently widely used and considered secure.
+- TLS 1.2: It is widely used, having been released in 2008 and is currently considered secure.
 It introduced support for authenticated encryption and more secure hash functions.

-• TLS 1.3: Released in 2018, offering significant improvements in security and performance.
-Key features include a simplified handshake process, removal of obsolete and insecure features, and mandatory perfect forward secrecy.
+- TLS 1.3: It was issued in 2018 presenting major improvements in security and performance.
+Key features include a simplified handshake process, removal of obsolete and insecure features and also mandatory perfect forward secrecy.

 Encryption Algorithms